hackshackshacks/browser-technologies/opdracht2/README.md

 ## Testing
 The component works in most modern browsers.
 From internet explorer 9 and down it will fall back to the CSS menu.

+## Fallback
+The hamburger menu works primarily with Javascript.
+For this reason the menu is styled from Javacript and the needed elements (open and close button) are added.
+This only happens when the browser supports eventlisteners.

 # Pop up modal
 This component is a modal that opens when you click a link.
 Within the modal there is a fixed header with a 'close' button and a scrollable content section.

 ## Testing
 The support for this component is roughly the same as the hamburger in modern browsers.
 IE9 and IE8 fail to properly show the modal.

+## Fallback
+The Javascript test if the CSS is loaded and if so it enhances the modal.
+It enables clicking outside the modal to close it and it disables scrolling in the background.
+If the javascript isnt supported it will fallback to the basic :target modal.